The London Clinic Research Centre

 Clinical trials are research studies that people take part in to help figure out if a medicine, surgical procedure or behavioural intervention can benefit patients' lives and improve their health.

-Over the past two years, the CRC has successfully enrolled over 200 patients to a range of clinical trials including:
+Over the past two years, the CRC has contributed to clinical research studies in the fields of:

 The London Clinic’s aim is to ensure our patients have access to a wide range of treatment choices, including new therapies that may not be available anywhere else.